Ni Ni Lin Eain

-Ni Ni Lin Eain (နီနီလင်းအိမ်; born 14 November 1999) is a Burmese architect, model and beauty pageant titleholder.
-She represented Myanmar at Miss Grand International 2023 held in Vietnam on 25 of October, where she placed as first runner up.

-Previously, she participated in Miss Universe Myanmar 2022 but withdrew due to her mother's health.
+Ni Ni Lin Eain (နီနီလင်းအိမ်) is a Burmese beauty pageant titleholder who won Miss Grand Myanmar 2023, and was first runner up at Miss Grand International 2023.
+She participated in Miss Universe Myanmar 2022 but withdrew for personal reasons.

-Early life and education
+Education

-She was born on 14 November 1999 in Mudon, Myanmar.
-She graduated with Diploma in Civil Engineering from the Building and Construction Authority (BCA) Academy in Toa Payoh, Singapore.
+Ni Ni Lin Eain has a Bachelors degree in Civil Engineering from the Building and Construction Authority Academy in Toa Payoh, Singapore.

 Pageantry

-Ni Ni Lin Eain began her pageantry in 2022 by participating in the Miss Universe Myanmar 2022 pageant, where she was elected as one of the 16 national finalists.
-However, Ni Ni Lin Eain later withdrew from the competition on October 1, prior to the coronation night, due to her mother's unstable health.
-In late November 2022, Ni Ni Lin Eain was appointed as Myanmar representative to Miss Grand International 2023 by Glamorous International.
+Ni Ni Lin Eain's first pageant was Miss Universe Myanmar 2022, where she reached the top 16.
+She later withdrew for personal reasons.
+In November 2022, Ni Ni Lin Eain was appointed as the Myanmar representative to Miss Grand International 2023 by Glamorous International.

-Ni Ni Lin Eain represented Myanmar at Miss Grand International 2023, held at the Phú Thọ Indoor Stadium in Ho Chi Minh City, Vietnam, where she won the Global Beauties Choice – Miss Photogenic Award and the Grand Pageant's Choice Award at the preliminary competition launched on 24 October 2023.

-In the pageant's grand final round held on October 25, Ni Ni Lin Eain won the Country's Power of the Year Award, which automatically qualified for the top 20.
-Afterwards, she also won the Miss Popular Vote Award and was automatically placed among the top 10 finalists.
-At the end of the competition, Luciana Fuster of Peru became the winner, and Ni Ni Lin Eain finished as the first runner-up.
+Ni Ni Lin Eain represented Myanmar at Miss Grand International 2023, at the Phú Thọ Indoor Stadium in Ho Chi Minh City, Vietnam.
+She won the Global Beauties Choice, Miss Photogenic, the Grand Pageant's Choice, the Country's Power of the Year, and the Miss Popular Vote awards.
+At the end of the competition, Luciana Fuster of Peru won, and Ni Ni Lin Eain was the first runner-up.